Khoz0/DesignPattern/README.md

 # DesignPattern
-Web site that list different design pattern and thecontext in which they are used.
+Web site that list different design pattern and the context in which they are used.